 Raise the bar!
 Before you take a bite of chocolate, make sure you chose the fairest of them all.

 Do you know the story behind the chocolate bars that you buy?
-Fair Trade Winds + Momentum only sell 100% fair trade certified chocolate, so you know that it’s a delicious, quality product with a tremendous impact.
+Fair Trade Winds only sells 100% fair trade certified chocolate, so you know that it’s a delicious, quality product with a tremendous impact.
 Fair trade chocolate raises the bar!
 Fair trade cacao farms prohibit child labor — instead, children of farming families attend school and the whole community benefits.
 The chocolate is also organic if certification is available in the region where the cacao is grown, the dark chocolate is vegan, and most is gluten free and kosher.
 Together the farmers and brands are dedicated to sustainability to ensure a prosperous future.
 You won’t find any GMOs, partially hydrogenated oils or trans fats, or artificial colors, flavors, or preservatives.
 If soy lecithin is used, it’s non-GMO soy.

 Fair trade chocolate also puts people first: For 25 years, Dean’s Beans has been investing in people-centered development, to focus on the real needs of the communities where the product is grown: clean water, health care, and income.
 Divine Chocolate is 44% employee owned by the Kuapa Kokoo Cooperative in Ghana.
 Equal Exchange provides a pre-harvest financing program, Five North Chocolate is a certified LGBT Business Enterprise supporting farming communities five degrees north of the equator in West Africa, and Theo Chocolate negotiates higher prices to be paid to farmers.
 Learn more about our favorite brands: